LonaCoding/IRP/README.md

 # IRP
 Independent Research Project: Effects of Valproic Acid and Similarity of Gene Expression Changes Compared to Obesity

+## Acknowledgement:
+The author would like to thank Dr Marcin Wozniak for providing all of the scripts, with the exception of analysis_foldAndPathComparison.R

 ## Pipeline: